The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 If you have an iRecord account, you can add the Bee Hunt to your Activities by joining here and clicking on the blue ‘Join’ button.

-If you are having trouble using iRecord or would like to share a one-off sighting, you can now share records direct with NHSN.
+If you would like to share a one-off sighting, you can now share records directly with NHSN.

 When submitting a sighting, please ensure that all fields are completed.